We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best with an integrated CGM: Medtronic MiniMed 630G System

-- Administration: The meter tracks blood glucose levels and transmits data to the pump, which releases insulin with simple steps to deliver the bolus.
+- Administration: tracks blood glucose levels and transmits data to the pump, which releases insulin with simple steps to deliver the bolus

 This model from Medtronic comes with an optional CGM so a person can also monitor their blood glucose levels using the same device.
 It is also compatible with the Contour Next Link 2.4 blood glucose meter.

-- A bolus calculator, which automatically calculates doses and tells a person if they set them too close together.
+- a bolus calculator that automatically calculates doses and tells a person if they set them too close together

 Individuals should change the tubing every 2–3 days.

-Using an insulin pump with an integrated CGM can make it easier for some people to reach their target blood glucose levels.
-Users say the sensor integration function of this pump is well done.
+- has an integrated CGM, which may make it easier for some people to reach their target blood glucose levels

 Best with an exercise setting: Medtronic MiniMed 770G System

-- Suitability: This product best suits those aged 2 years and over with type 1 diabetes.
+- Suitability: 2 years of age and over with type 1 diabetes

-This alternative device from Medtronic is an upgraded version of the previously listed MiniMed 670G system.
+This alternative device from Medtronic is an upgraded version of the MiniMed 670G system.

 Additional features include:

-- An exercise setting, which automatically changes a person’s glucose target.
+- exercise setting that automatically changes a person’s glucose target

-This unit comes with an exercise setting that adapts glucose levels automatically, which is useful for very active adults and children.
+- exercise setting that automatically adjusts glucose levels, which may be particularly useful for active adults and children

 Best tubeless device: Omnipod Dash

-- Administration: Delivery is via a wearable, tubeless pod controlled by a personal diabetes monitor that looks like a smartphone.
+- Administration: wearable, tubeless pod controlled by a personal diabetes monitor that looks like a smartphone

 The Omnipod Dash insulin pump does not require tubes.
 The pump inserts through a device that enters the skin at the push of a button.
 A person can wear it on their body where they would usually inject insulin.